Why Due Diligence Matters in Accounting Outsourcing

 • Finalised payment schedule and fulfillment of the requirement for any customisation

-• The signing of legal agreements such as non-disclosure
+• The signing of legal documents such as non-disclosure agreements (NDAs)

-Ensure that all legal documents clearly set forth the rights and responsibilities of all parties.
+Ensure that all legal documents clearly set forth the rights and responsibilities of all parties to prevent misunderstanding in the long run.

 If possible, see if you can do an ocular visit to your service provider’s office to check the actual working conditions of its employees.
 Happy, engaged and organised teams are positive indicators of good service quality since their well-being has a direct impact on the way they work.